castorini/earlyexiting-monobert/README.md

 scripts/eval_ee.sh bert base DATASET all PARTITIONS PC NC
 ```

 PARTITIONS is the partitions you wish to evaluate.
-If you wish to evaluate the entire dev set, it's `0-69` for msmarco and `0-5` for asnq.
+If you wish to evaluate the entire dev set, it's `0-69` for msmarco, `0-5` for asnq, and `0` for trec-dl.

 `PC` and `NC` are positive and negative confidence thresholds.